simonadomnisoru/bitfinex-charts/README.md

 - Make it look nice - it should be properly styled and the page should adapt to different screen sizes.

+- All the components you create have to be properly unit-tested (jest is already ready to use).

 ## Implementation

 - The page should be built with React and also include a redux store for storing the fetched prices along the time and used for populating the chart.